smol-ai/GodMode/README.md

 so for example you can use chatgpt plugins despite there not being an api for them. or you can use bard/anthropic without needing api access.

 > **Note**
 > I understand not everybody has access to Anthropic yet.
-You can [modify the source](https://github.com/smol-ai/menubar/issues/5) to just swap it to something like Bing Chat or OpenAssistant.
+You can hide individual webviews from the preferences modal.
 I'd happily take a PR to make the panels customizable to different URLs and input targets!

 ## video demo